 2. Emergency Vet Bills

 Exercising with dogs or eating a well-balanced diet seems like a good way to keep a pet healthy.
-However, no one can predict the future; the unexpected always happens in life.
+However, no one can predict the future; the unexpected always happens in life but if you want to make that unexpected a little bit less unexpected, you can protect your pets health with Pumpkin.

 Thus, as a good pet parent, you should do your best to be ready for the little surprises offered by life.
 Emergencies, disasters, chronic illnesses, and other unplanned expenses can amount to hundreds or even thousands of dollars per year.
 When it comes to emergency vet visits, for example, Pawp mentioned in their article a list of the average cost.